callowayproject/Transmogrify/doc_src/getting_started.rst

 ===============
 Getting Started
 ===============

+* Show basic setup of a server

+    * Single Site

+    * Originals separated from thumbnails

+    * Multiple Sites

-Transmogrify is a library to dynamically alter images.
-Its biggest impact is probably how it frees up the designer from resizing images for different designs.
+Transmogrify is a library to dynamically alter images and create thumbnails.
+It allows for:

+* Moving the burden of thumbnail making to a separate source.
+You can scale the media servers separately from the web servers.

+* Giving flexibility to designers for image placement and sizing.
+You don't have to worry that you only have thumbnails 200px wide and your new design has a 250px hole.

+* Your original images are never available.
+You are only delivering thumbnails.
+Your originals are never available.

 There are several parts to transmogrify.
 At the core is the image processor.
 It takes an image file and a set of one or more actions and outputs a new file, predictably renamed, with the actions performed.